 Produced by: Denise Stoughton

-What began as a playful coat of paint on a roadside stone in 1971 has grown into something much larger — a shared symbol of creativity, kindness, and community spirit.
+What began as a playful coat of paint on a roadside stone in 1971 has grown into something much bigger — a shared symbol of creativity, kindness, and community spirit.

-The Story of Frog Rock is a nine-minute documentary short that brings this history to life through intimate stories from creators Bob and Ellen Green, filmed in their home in nearby Kingston, Washington.
-The film also includes Denise Stoughton, who shares how she rediscovered Frog Rock, connected with the Greens, and helped shine renewed light on his story.
+The Story of Frog Rock is a nine-minute documentary that brings this history to life through intimate stories from creators Bob and Ellen Green, filmed in their Kingston home.
+The film also features Denise Stoughton, who rediscovered Frog Rock, connected with the Greens, and helped shine renewed light on his story.

-Though filmed separately, their voices gently speak to one another throughout the documentary, woven together with archival photographs, community-created Frog Rock moments, scenes from a joyful Frog Rock Week celebration, footage from a fresh repaint, and the Bainbridge Island proclamation presented to the Greens by the Mayor.
+Though filmed separately, their voices gently speak to one another, woven with archival photos, community Frog Rock moments, scenes from Frog Rock Week, fresh repaint footage, and the Bainbridge Island proclamation honoring the Greens.

-Grounded in warmth — and brightened by Bob’s wonderfully dry humor — the film captures how Frog Rock has lived on through creativity, care, memory, and the people who chose to notice and keep the magic going.
+Grounded in warmth — and brightened by Bob’s wonderfully dry humor — the film captures how Frog Rock continues through creativity, care, memory, and the people who chose to notice and keep the magic going.

 Frog Rock on Evening Magazine